 Honors Program in Psychology at Penn

 Departmental Honors are available to majors who have strong academic records.
-The honors program involves (a) completing a year-long empirical research project in your senior year under the supervision of a faculty member; this recieves 2 cu's (b) completing a second term of statistics before graduation, (c) participating in a year-long seminar (Psychology 400-301) designed especially for Psychology Honors majors; this receives a total of 1 cu, and (d) participating in the Undergraduate Psychology Research Fair in the Spring semester, at which honors students present a poster and give a 15-minute talk about their research.
-Finally, (e) a total of 15 cu's in psychology is required.The application is due by March 24, 2017.
+The honors program involves (a) completing a year-long empirical research project in your senior year under the supervision of a faculty member (for a letter grade); this recieves 2 cu's (b) completing a second term of statistics (for a letter grade) before graduation, (c) participating in a year-long seminar, PSYC 400-301 (for a letter grade), designed especially for Psychology Honors majors; this receives a total of 1 cu, and (d) participating in the Undergraduate Psychology Research Fair in the Spring semester, at which honors students present a poster and give a 15-minute talk about their research.
+Finally, (e) a total of 15 cu's in psychology is required.The application is due by March 23, 2018.

 Students who wish to graduate with Honors in Psychology must complete a minimum of two semesters of enrollment in research (300-level or a 399) with the same professor during senior year.
 The expectation is that students will work closely with a faculty advisor to develop an independent research project that includes the collection and analysis of data.
 As with all two-semester research projects, honors students must submit a final research paper at the end of their senior year describing their empirical investigation.
 At the end of their senior year, honors students must also present a poster at the Undergraduate Research Fair in the Spring.
 In addition, honors students must present a brief oral presentation to faculty and students in the psychology department in the Spring.

 All honors students must attend the weekly Senior Honors Seminar.
 The Honors Seminar is a 0.5 cu course that meets for two semesters (two hours per week).
 It is currently planned for Monday afternoons.